 - The per person pricing structure is another common way to charge for meeting packages, especially with hotels that will be catering your conference.
 The per delegate cost ranges from £50-£140 per person.

-What are the most popular locations where hotels with business facilities are found?
+What are the most popular locations where hotels with meeting facilities are found?

 - Westminster – Home to Buckingham Palace and other historical landmarks, Westminster is a popular place to host business meetings and conferences.
 The are plenty of hotels to choose from on almost every corner.